SRI-CSL/lingoboost/README.md

 lingoBoost was developed to integrate with foreign language learning applications, so testing vocabulary performance on a regular basis is a must!
 Test Session will retrieve all of the words the user has trained on, to date, and test them with a basic recall test (stimulus = foreign word, response = user's English translation).
 Users must first set a preferred volume following the on-screen instructions before starting the test.

 ## Sleep Session
 Sleep session is the core of the app, providing a "TMR Lite" experience.
+This portion of the app should be run when users are ready for bed.
 Users will be prompted to select the volume for the white noise and spoken words/sounds to ensure that words/sounds are audible through the white noise.
 After pressing *READY FOR SLEEP*, a popup (Android Toast) will briefly let the user know that the words (or sounds) have been updated from the server.

 ## Global Parameters
 These are parameters that are passed from the server to the client, using the langlearn-api (separate, private repo).